Chicago (1927 film): Preservation and availability

 The film was long difficult to see, but in 2006 the UCLA Film and Television Archive restored a 35 mm print, which was screened at Kansas Silent Film Festival in 2007.
 Flicker Alley released the film on DVD in 2010 and later on Blu-ray on October 6, 2020.

 Adaptations

-The plot was adapted into a stage musical in 1975 with music and lyrics by John Kander and Fred Ebb and received mixed reviews.
+The plot was adapted into a stage musical in 1975 with music and lyrics by John Kander and Fred Ebb and received rave reviews.
 A 1996 City Center Encores! production received critical acclaim and later transferred to Broadway, ultimately becoming the longest-running musical revival on Broadway.
 The stage musical was made into a musical film in 2002, starring Renée Zellweger as Roxie, Catherine Zeta-Jones as fellow murderess Velma Kelly, Richard Gere as Billy Flynn, Queen Latifah as Mama Morton, and John C. Reilly as Amos.
 The film was also a hit and won the Academy Award for Best Picture in 2003.